sweattep/ancient_quotes/README.md

 >if you ever get enough money, you may buy your own freedom

 >And those whose scales are heavy - it is they who are the successful.
 But those whose scales are light - those are the ones who have lost their souls

+>And none rejects Our signs except everyone treacherous and ungrateful.

+>When you stop destroying, you will be destroyed; when you tire of betraying, they will betray you.